fairgen/open/README.md

 # open

-A collection of open-source workshops by Fairgen.
+A collection of open-source workshops by [fairgen.ai](www.fairgen.ai)